johanneskastl/gitlab_on_k3s_vagrant_libvirt_ansible/README.md

 There is a branch called `gitlab-operator` that installs GitLab using the [GitLab operator](https://operatorhub.io/operator/gitlab-operator-kubernetes).

-And finally a branched called `gitlab-operator-with-gitlab-runner` that installs GitLab using the [GitLab operator](https://operatorhub.io/operator/gitlab-operator-kubernetes) and has a Gitlab Runner.
+And finally a branch called `gitlab-operator-with-gitlab-runner` that installs GitLab using the [GitLab operator](https://operatorhub.io/operator/gitlab-operator-kubernetes) and has a Gitlab Runner.